arsil-z/medium_scrapper/README.md

 ### Home Page:

-This page allows you to search for any topic, the result will be scraped from [Article's Official website](https://medium.com/).
+This page allows you to search for any topic, the result will be scraped from [Medium's Official website](https://medium.com/).

 ![Home Page](./MediumScraperImages/HomePage.png)

 ### Results:

-Results are scraped in real-time from [Article](https://medium.com/) i.e., as soon as one article is scraped that gets diplayed on front-end.
+Results are scraped in real-time from [Medium](https://medium.com/) i.e., as soon as one article is scraped that gets diplayed on front-end.

 ![Result Page](./MediumScraperImages/ScrapedArticle.png)